coopernurse/statespec/README.md

 Stateful generative testing for Go

+## Requirements

+`statespec` uses Go 1.18 generics and will not work with older Go versions.

 ## Overview

 This package provides a way to test a system via a set of properties (called `Commands`) that